Anisote/alasource.info/README.md

 - ~~Fix issue in the admin panel for author with quote~~ - 06/10/2021
 - ~~Display less columns in a small screen resolution by default and create a button to display all column and reverse~~ - 06/10/2021
 - ~~Rewrite the FAQ~~ - 06/11/2021
-- Fix search bugs with tags with more than one word
+- ~~Fix search bugs with tags with more than one word~~ - 07/11/2021
 - Add Mastodon Link
 - Forbid the addition of an existing author, media or category
 - Fix issue in the admin panel when insertion of authors without tags in an information